Medical cannabis is legal in Louisiana, but can you can use your Ohio medical marijuana card?

 However, don’t fret as we will cover everything you need to know.
 In this guide, we explore various factors to help you understand the process of using your card.

-Looking for a medical marijuana card in Louisiana?
+Looking for ways on how to get a medical marijuana card in Louisiana?
 CannabisRxHealth is ready to help.

 Contact us now to schedule your consultation for accessible medical cannabis in LA now.

 Do You Have to Be a Resident to Get a Medical Card in Louisiana?

 Yes, you have to be a resident of the state of Louisiana to apply and get a medical marijuana card.